On the local structure of the Brill-Noether locus of locally free sheaves on a smooth variety: Introduction

 \subsection{Acknowledgements}

 We wish to thank Marco Manetti for some inspiring mathematical discussions, Andrea Petracci for answering our questions and Peter Newstead for precious comments and suggestions on a first draft of this paper.
 We also thank Nero Budur for having drawn our attention to \cite{Budur-Wang} and \cite{Budur-Rubio}.
+We also warmly thank the referee for all the useful comments and suggestions which have improved the paper.